dadahcr2/reference/_pages/tips.md

 For additional Q&A on the shop see the relevant section on the [FAQ](/faq/#shop-questions)

 #### Summary

 FREE | $$$
 -- | --
-• Open all the 12 free chests every day &#10; • Drive every PE and collect all rewards &#10; • Drive adventure chests with all vehicles/maps &#10; • Finish the trophy road &#10; • Join a team for a TE rewards and team chest | • The best way to grow your garage is buying gems and open chests &#10; • VIP - It's great for low level accounts as it gives you gems daily, double points at PE's and no Ads for chests
+• Open all the 12 free chests every day &#13; • Drive every PE and collect all rewards &#13; • Drive adventure chests with all vehicles/maps &#13; • Finish the trophy road &#13; • Join a team for a TE rewards and team chest | • The best way to grow your garage is buying gems and open chests &#13; • VIP - It's great for low level accounts as it gives you gems daily, double points at PE's and no Ads for chests

-	- _Deflorator_
+..._Deflorator_

 ***